Library believes Indigenous education will lead to greater understanding

 The Morinville Community Library will start 2018 by hosting a variety of educational experiences to support reconciliation efforts.

-The Walk with Me exhibit, created by Rise In Solidarity Edmonton (RISE), will be on display in the library for the month of January.
+The Walk with Me exhibit, created by Reconciliation Solidarity Edmonton (RISE), will be on display in the library for the month of January.

 The Indigenous Canada Massive Open Online Course (MOOC) is also available through the University of Alberta and can be taken for university credit.